sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 If you take a step back, forget for a moment all the Bazel lingo (`$(locations ...)`, `$@`, ...) you can see that all we're doing here, is simply calling `cat` with a bunch of files and storing the output in another file.

-Because Bazel sandboxes everything, you need to use `$(locations ...)` for Bazel to inject the proper paths in your final command.
-And `$@` while looking scary, is nothing else that the values you put into `outs`.
+Bazel sandboxes everything, thus you need to use `$(locations ...)` for Bazel to inject the proper paths in your final command.
+While `$@` may look scary, it is nothing else than the values you put into `outs`.

-In that example, the _inputs_ and _outputs_ are explicit, so Bazel can perfectly cache this, because it assumes that if the inputs are the same, the outputs will be the same (if your command doesn't do that, you're in for trouble).
+In above example, the _inputs_ and _outputs_ are explicit, so Bazel can perfectly cache this, because it assumes that if the inputs are the same, the outputs will be the same (if your command doesn't do that, you're in for trouble).

 So we can use `genrule` to replace our wild `go:generate` directives and herd them back into being deterministic.

 ## Rewriting a `go:generate` directive as a `genrule`

 Let's take as an example, [github.com/Khan/genqlient` that we're using.

 The `go:generate` directive is `//go:generate go run github.com/Khan/genqlient genql.yaml`.
 It takes a YAML file and generates, from looking at the code, an `operations.go` file.

-So we if naively turn that into a `genrule`, we can write:
+So if we naively turn that into a `genrule`, we can write:

 ```
 genrule(